COVID-Secure Events with Business Fours

-- Ensure adequate supplies to minimize sharing of high-touch materials to the extent possible; otherwise, limit use of supplies and equipment to one group of staff members or attendees at a time, and clean and disinfect them between use.
+- Ensure adequate supplies to minimize sharing of high-touch materials to the extent possible; otherwise, limit the use of supplies and equipment to one group of staff members or attendees at a time, and clean and disinfect them between use.

 Maintaining Healthy Operations with COVID-Secure Events

-As event organisers we will consider implementing several strategies to maintain healthy operations.
+As event organisers, we will consider implementing several strategies to maintain healthy operations.

 - We will keep up to date and be aware of local or national regulatory policies related to group gatherings to determine if events can be safely held.

-- Event attendance is limited to guests who live in the local area to reduce risk of spreading the virus from areas with higher levels of COVID-19.
+- Event attendance is limited to guests who live in the local area to reduce the risk of spreading the virus from areas with higher levels of COVID-19.